Jay Chou

 In 2007, Chou established his own label and management company JVR Music.
 His commercial success continued with albums such as On the Run!
 (2007), Capricorn (2008), and Jay Chou's Bedtime Stories (2016), all of which featured hit songs including "Blue and White Porcelain", "Rice Field", and "Love Confession", and "Shouldn't Be".
 He became the first Mandopop artist to top the IFPI Global Album Sales Chart, with Greatest Works of Art (2022) being the world's best-selling record in pure sales in 2022.
 Venturing outside of music, Chou made his acting debut in the film Initial D (2005), which was followed by roles in Curse of the Golden Flower (2006), Kung Fu Dunk (2008), The Treasure Hunter (2009), and Hollywood films The Green Hornet (2011) and Now You See Me 2 (2016).

-One of the best-selling recording artists in Taiwanese history, Chou has sold over 30 million albums throughout his career.
-CNN named Chou one of the 25 most influential people in Asia in 2009—the only Taiwanese figure to be included.
+Chou is one of the best-selling recording artists in Taiwanese history, having sold over 30 million albums worldwide.
 He is the most-awarded singer at the Golden Melody Awards—with 15 accolades, and his music videos are among the most-viewed on YouTube—with six surpassing 100 million views, the most for any Chinese artist.
-He has embarked on eight concert tours, including The Invincible World Tour (2016–2019), which drew an audience of over 3 million.
+Chou's Opus Jay World Tour (2013–2015) generated over US$250 million in revenue while The Invincible World Tour (2016–2019) drew an audience of over 3 million.

 Biography from the Wikipedia article Jay Chou.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.